-The communities served by the Student Health Coalition had endured many decades of economic exploitation, deprivation, division, and struggle long before the organization’s arrival in the 1970s.
+The communities served by the Student Health Coalition (SHC) had endured many decades of economic exploitation, deprivation, division, and struggle long before the organization’s arrival in the 1970s.
 These same communities had forged a distinctive identity of hard work, mutual aid, and making-do while developing a rich culture of music, religion, language, hunting, husbandry, healing, and folklore.
 Poverty and abundance existed side by side.

 Charles “Boomer” Winfrey and Maureen O’Connell discuss the local healthcare setting upon Save Our Cumberland Mountain’s (SOCM) and the Student Health Coalition’s (SHC) early stages of community organizing in East Tennessee.
 Maureen details several local factors which established a major… Continued